Psychotic Disorders: Delusional Disorder Vs. Schizophrenia

 Safety steps may include closely monitoring their activities, securing potentially dangerous items, and creating a safe environment that reduces the likelihood of harm.
 In addition, you can maintain open communication with mental health professionals and seek immediate help if there's a risk of self-harm or danger to others.

-Validate their experiences, not their delusions
+Validate experiences, not delusions

 Try to acknowledge the real emotions and distress the person may feel because of their beliefs without confirming the delusional content.
 For example, you might express that you understand the fear, confusion, or frustration they seem to be experiencing.
 Doing so could foster trust and a sense of being heard.
 This approach can respect their feelings and may open pathways to more effective communication and support without reinforcing the delusion.

-Approach them with compassion
+Approach with compassion for mental health

 Supporting someone experiencing psychosis often involves a kind, empathetic, and patient approach.
 Aim to listen without judgment, showing that you can be relied upon for help and guidance.
 Building a trusting relationship can help guide the person toward treatment and successfully manage their condition.